wcp-public-team/microservices-lab/README.md

 }
 ```

-Click on the file named `server.js` in the `servers` directory.
+Click on the file named `server.js` in the `server` directory.
 Copy and paste the line of code below on line 24 after this line of code:

-`// add your code here`
+`23 // add your code here`

 ```
 // Add your code here